 The head of EuroFunding’s Energy Efficiency and Sustainability unit, Enrique Roca, points out the numerous initiatives that companies can incorporate to make their process more sustainable and reduce costs.
 “A company that generates sludge derived from the treatment of its process water could consider valuing it at an energy level in order to use it as fuel, thus reducing natural gas consumption”.

 Another example is the purchase of electricity from renewable sources.
 In particular, some traders offer electricity produced exclusively from renewable sources at a similar or even lower cost than other traders.

-On the other hand, Rodrigo Sanz, Senior Project Manager of the European Funds grants and subsidies team explains how the European Union is very aware of climate change and environmental degradation and therefore has established a European Green Pact for all its member countries.
+On the other hand, we explain how the European Union is very aware of climate change and environmental degradation and therefore has established a European Green Pact for all its member countries.

 The goal of this pact is to achieve a clean economy, with zero emissions, and to protect the natural habitat in order to improve the well-being of people, companies and to take the lead in climate action around the planet.

 It aims to transform the EU economy into a fully sustainable one, bringing about a change in the European Union’s social and economic model, providing time the economic resources to allow a just transition.

 The European Green Pact includes a series of actions to boost the efficient use of resources covering all sectors of the economy, with particular emphasis on those that produce the most emissions, such as transport, energy or industries.

 260 billion of additional annual investment will be required to meet the climate targets currently set for 2030, so